Qiskit/rustworkx/docs/source/api.rst

 .. py:class:: PyDAG
    A class for creating direct acyclic graphs.

-   The PyDAG class is constructed using the Rust library `daggy`_ which is itself built on the Rust library `petgraph`_.
-The limitations and quirks with both libraries dictate how this operates.
-The biggest thing to be aware of when using the PyDAG class is that while node and edge indexes are used for accessing elements on the DAG, node removal can change the index of a node `petgraph`_.
-The limitations and quirks with both libraries dictate how this operates.
-The biggest thing to be aware of when using the PyDAG class is that while node and edge indexes are used for accessing elements on the DAG, node removal can change the indexes of nodes.
-Basically when a node in the middle of the dag is removed the last index is moved to fill that spot.
-This means either you have to track that event, or on node removal update the indexes for the nodes you care about.
+   The PyDAG class is constructed using the Rust library `petgraph`_ around the ``StableGraph`` type.
+The limitations and quirks with this library and type dictate how this operates.
+The biggest thing to be aware of when using the PyDAG class is that an integer node and edge index is used for accessing elements on the DAG, not the data/weight of nodes and edges.

     .. py:method:: __init__(self):
         Initialize an empty DAG.

+    .. py:method:: __len__(self):
+        Return the number of nodes in the graph.
+Use via ``len()`` function

     .. py:method:: edges(self):
         Return a list of all edge data.